 Often, I was simply overwhelmed by everything I needed and wanted to do.

-I mean, how exactly are we suppose to know how long it will take to record a video or create a lead magnet–for the first time?!
+I mean, how exactly are we supposed to know how long it will take to record a video or create a lead magnet--for the first time?!

 The more systems, the less overwhelm, and the less overwhelm, the less fear!

 By the way, striking out a lot of what isn't necessary is also important.

 The more you feel in control with lots of planning, the less fear can get to you.
 I think this is true for most things in life--health, money, housework, and relationships.
 So to do that, you have to be super, crystal clear about what you want to achieve.